-\end{enumerate} As far as the computational and mathematical technicalities are concerned \begin{enumerate} \item as, in this dense scenario, the post-synaptic potential does not have a Gaussian shape, universality of the quenched noise in spin glasses does not hold and standard techniques (e.g. replica trick, interpolation approaches) do not work straightforwardly.
-Yet, it is possible to adapt them by implementing estimates on these distributions with large deviation theory and evaluate their averages by stability analysis: this route resulted in full accordance with numerical simulations. \item as P grows, the synaptic tensors become very expensive to evaluate (and prohibitive to be updated during learning dynamics): to overcome this problem, we adapted the Plefka approximation to the case, resuling in a remarkable speed up of the simulations, yet preserving an extremely good accuracy in the results. \end{enumerate} Overall these technical extensions are of broad generality and can be applied to several other neural networks.
+\end{enumerate} As far as the computational and mathematical technicalities are concerned \begin{enumerate} \item in this dense scenario, the post-synaptic potential does not have a Gaussian shape and standard techniques (e.g. replica trick, interpolation approaches) do not work straightforwardly, however, it is possible to adapt them by applying the CLT and restoring an effective Gaussian framework whose validity is corroborated by numerical simulations. \item as $P$ grows, the synaptic tensors become very expensive to evaluate (and prohibitive to be updated during learning dynamics): to overcome this problem, we adapted the Plefka's approximation to the case, resulting in a remarkable speed up of the simulations, yet preserving an extremely good accuracy in the results. \end{enumerate} Overall these technical extensions are of broad generality and can be applied to several other neural networks.